Skip to main content

 Set Up Your QuickNode Ethereum Endpoint

-We will deploy our contract on the Ropsten testnet of Ethereum using the Remix IDE and a MetaMask wallet.
-We can use the default Ropsten network on MetaMask, but MetaMask is a very popular tool used by the majority of Ethereum developers so sometimes the network can get congested.
-To avoid this we will create a free QuickNode account here, easily generate an Ethereum endpoint, and add QuickNode as a custom provider in MetaMask.
+We will deploy our contract on the Sepolia testnet of Ethereum using the Remix IDE and a MetaMask wallet.
+We can use the default Sepolia network on MetaMask, but MetaMask is a very popular tool used by the majority of Ethereum developers so sometimes the network can get congested.
+To avoid this we will create a free QuickNode account here, create an Ethereum Sepolia endpoint, and add QuickNode as a custom provider in MetaMask.

 Creating and deploying the Dutch auction contract